boots-edu/textbook/source/text/9-webz-intro/webbasics.md

 ## Summary

 Learning HTML is an important skill as web applications are pervasive both for internet and local applications.
 While the number of tags and styles that are available is large, with a few tags and styles we can build beautiful web application displays.
-We will learn much more about this as we begin to build applicaitons instead of static web pages.
+We will learn much more about this as we begin to build applications instead of static web pages.

 # Next Step